tusktenon/hyperskill-java-projects/README.md

 - **CLI applications that do not use Spring.** These can be started by executing `gradle run` from the project's root directory (I've added the `console=plain` option to each project's `gradle.properties` file, so the command-line output should be clear of any Gradle-related interference).
 - **Spring Boot applications.** These can be started with `gradle bootRun`.
 - **Special cases.** The later stages of the File Server project have separate client and server programs, while the later stages of the Simple Banking System project have (mandatory) command-line arguments.
 Instructions for how to launch these programs are provided in the projects' README files.
+The Transaction Aggregator application only works if compatible data servers are running on the same machine, so I've created a [companion project](TransactionAggregatorDataServer) that provides a simple implementation for these servers.

 ## The Projects